dayunchin/AI-Origami-Generator-v3/README.md

 Fully Responsive: A seamless experience on both desktop and mobile devices.

-Keyboard Shortcuts: In addition to improving accessibility and speeding up your workflow, the following shortcuts are specifically available for visually impaired users:
+Keyboard Shortcuts: In addition to improving accessibility and speeding up your workflow, the following shortcuts are specifically available for visually impaired users.

 <img width="514" height="512" alt="image" src="https://github.com/user-attachments/assets/497c511c-8909-4322-bf55-60ea7d414e60" />